 If the weather is good, then consider going to a local supermarket or a local market, stocking up on lots of goodies.
 Find a park, and sit down and enjoy the probably very pleasant view.
 Hummus, carrot salad, prepared salads, dressings, vegan yogurts, and more are available at even the smallest supermarket.
 If it is summer, don’t forget the incredible fruit that France is famous for.
 If this doesn’t feel special enough, then buy yourself a smaller bottle of wine, bring a cup from home, and enjoy a glass of wine.
 It’s not illegal in France!

 If you are very flexible about where you are going and where you are staying, then consider staying at one of the several vegetarian and vegan hotels that France has.
 We always use Veggie Hotels to find them.
 Most French hotels have a restaurant so you always have your dinners covered.

 8. Use apps and blogs to help locate vegan food

-We all know that Happy Cow is a super app to help us find food all over the world including in France, but there are often local websites that can help with our endeavours to find a delicious vegan meal.
-Vegoresto is a website which has many more listings than Happy Cow for France that's in French but intuitive and very visual.
-You won't need to be able to read French to understand it.
-Whileabillion app (use referral code WORLDVEGANTRAVEL to join our team) is not widespread in France yet, you could be the first to share your vegan finds through La Belle France for future travellers to enjoy.
+We all know that Happy Cow is a super app to help us find food all over the world including in France, but there are often local websites that can help with our endeavors to find a delicious vegan meal.
+Vegoresto is a website that has many more listings than Happy Cow for France that’s in French but intuitive and very visual.
+You won’t need to be able to read French to understand it.
+While abillion app (use referral code WORLDVEGANTRAVEL to join our team) is not widespread in France yet, you could be the first to share your vegan finds through La Belle France for future travelers to enjoy.

-Are there any tips we have missed out?
-We'd love to hear from you!
+Are there any tips we have missed out on?
+We’d love to hear from you!
 Let us know in the comments.